 Inspired by the awesome Dr Rupy Aujla who I look up to very much for his knowledge and foodie ideas!
 I’ve recreated my own version of his tasty frittata with a different flavour spin/core ingredients.
 I love making this as one big dish to then split up into portions and enjoy throughout the week for breakfast or lunch, or perfect to delve into with family and friends for a laid-back weekend breakfast.

-Delicious paired with some mixed salad/rice at lunchtime or a slice of toast at breakkie, drizzled with a little olive oil – or by all means devour it simply as it is, it’s super filling due to the ratio of protein and healthy fats.
+Delicious paired with some mixed salad and rice at lunchtime or a slice of toast at brekkie – or by all means devour it simply as it is, it’s super filling due to the combination of protein and healthy fats.

 With subtle French influences, the flavour is pretty damn tasty if I say so myself.
 The hit of feta cheese at the end though – that does make it pretty special!
 Below is how to make it.
 Just chuck everything in and you’re good to go… *limited washing up – bonus!